shumwaymark/sentinelcam/README.rst

 - Log publishing over ZeroMQ has also proven to be very effective.
 The **camwatcher** design exploits this in a couple of ways.
-One is for responding to activity being reported from the ``Outpost`` nodes in a real time manner.
+One is for responding to activity being reported from the ``Outpost`` nodes as quickly as possible.
 Additonally, task results from analysis running on the **sentinel** are collected using this same technique.
 See the ``sentinel`` setting in the `camwatcher.yaml <camwatcher.yaml>`_ file for how this is configured.